smhc/matterbridge-cat-door/README.md

 It create a virtual contact sensor device that continuously changes state and triggers the corresponding event.

+If you like this project and find it useful, please consider giving it a star on GitHub at https://github.com/Luligu/matterbridge-eve-door and sponsoring it.

 ## Prerequisites

 ### Matterbridge